Azure/azure-powershell/src/Sql/Sql/help/Copy-AzSqlDatabaseLongTermRetentionBackup.md

 ```

 ## DESCRIPTION
 Copies a long term retention backup to a target database.
-Target database can be in different cluster or environment from backup source.
+Target database may be in different cluster than backup source.

 ## EXAMPLES